fusionprogguy/Fretboard/README.md

 ```
 ## Chord Diagrams

 Chord Diagrams are an important tool in learning how to play chords and understanding the building blocks of music.
 Chord diagrams are a visual representation of the fretboard at a given position.
-The current database contains almost 3000 chords, with details of the fret position on each string, the notes for each string, the intervals for each string and the fingers used for each string.
+The current online database contains almost 300 chords, with details of the fret position on each string, the notes for each string, the intervals for each string and the fingers used for each string.

 I found the dots in most chord diagrams lacking in information, so decided that I wanted three views for each chord.
 You can view the Notes, Intervals, or Finger Positions, depending on what is most important to you.